artefactual/atom-docs/user-manual/glossary/glossary.rst

     elements <default-page-elements>`.
 See also :ref:`atom-header-bar` and
     :ref:`recurring-page-elements`.

+  Site base URL
+    The site base URL is the absolute URL to your site's homepage.
+This URL will be included in MODS and EAD XML exports to formulate absolute links to AtoM resources.
+If your domain is "townarchives.org", for example, your base URL might be "http://townarchives.org".

   Site logo
     The site logo is the graphic that appears at the top of all pages in the left-hand corner of the :term:`header bar` in AtoM.
 Clicking on